 If you’re hiring a newly qualified accountant this quarter, here are some things you need to know…

-While 100s of newly qualified accountants enter the job market every year (typically around May and October each year), demand for top accounting talent is always high, with Ireland’s top finance teams competing intensely for the best of the best.
+100s of newly qualified accountants enter the job market every year (typically around May and October each year), and while demand for accounting talent at this level has eased over the past year, Ireland’s finance teams continue to compete for the best of the best.
 Before you think about trying to attract newly qualified accounting talent to your team, it’s important to get a real-time snapshot of the driving forces in the market and how you could position yourself as an employer of choice.
 That’s where Barden comes in.

 #1 Base